aebange/devnotes/Learning Angular/Creating pages in Angular with security.md

-###Accomplishments:
+##Subjects:
-- Learned how to generate components with Angular (ng)
+- How to generate components with Angular (ng)
-- Learned how to connect newly generated component paths/routes to a constant
+- How to connect newly generated component paths/routes to a constant
-- Learned how to connect components and their routes to security methods (PageGuard)
+- How to connect components and their routes to security methods (PageGuard)
-- Learned how to grant specific roles permission to access components through the PageGuard
+- How to grant specific roles permission to access components through the PageGuard
+- How to add the component to the navbar
 ____________________________

 1. Generate the component with ng